Mini Pumpkin & Mini Squash Care Guide

 Pruning the Vine

-If your Mini Pumpkin vine grows too long and is outside the reach of your Gardyn’s light, you can trim the main vine back to encourage the creation of lateral vines.
+If your vine grows too long and is outside the reach of your Gardyn’s light, you can trim the main vine back to encourage the creation of lateral vines.
 If you do this, note that you should never prune back more than ⅔ of the plant’s total length or height, and that patience will be key as you wait for new lateral branches to form.

 pruned pumpkin stem.JPG